-Converged networks, in which several services are integrated across a single infrastructure, are the result of a paradigm shift brought about by the expansion of highspeed internet services and the exponential development of network traffic.
+Converged networks, in which several services are integrated across a single infrastructure, are the result of a paradigm shift brought about by the expansion of high-speed Internet services and the exponential development of network traffic.
 Numerous advantages have resulted from this convergence, such as increased network scalability, decreased operational costs, and enhanced efficiency.
-But it also presents a lot of difficulties, especially when it comes to guaranteeing quality of service (QoS) and maximizing bandwidth distribution.
+But it also presents a lot of difficulties, especially when it comes to guaranteeing quality of service (OoS) and maximizing bandwidth distribution.
 Traditional bandwidth allocation strategies are insufficient due to the different requirements of different applications and the restricted availability of network resources.
-This results in inefficient network performance and reduced quality of service.
+This results in inefficient network performance and reduced QoS.
 It is now essential to design intelligent network management systems that can dynamically allot bandwidth in response to circumstances of the network and application needs in real time.
 This problem seems to have a possible answer in deep learning, which is unmatched in its capacity to recognize intricate patterns and make deft judgments.
-Even while deep learning-based network management is becoming more and more popular, most of the research so far has concentrated on theoretical frameworks and simulations, paying little attention to realworld validation or practical implementation.
+Even while deep learning-based network management is becoming more and more popular, most of the research so far has concentrated on theoretical frameworks and simulations, paying little attention to real-world validation or practical implementation.
 In order to fill this gap, this research suggests a revolutionary deep learning method for convergent networks that optimizes bandwidth allocation.
-We create and use three deep learning models: Deep Q-Networks (DQN), Generative
+We create and use three deep learning models: Deep Q-Networks (DQNs), Generative Adversarial Networks (GANs), and a special Long Short-Term Memory (LSTM)-based DQN model.
+We assess each model's performance using an extensive dataset.
+With the help of our study, intelligent network management solutions will be developed, facilitating more effective bandwidth allocation, better QoS, and better user experiences in converged networks.